 If commercial deodorants irritate your skin, using coconut oil is a great alternative.
 Here is a simple three-ingredient homemade deodorant recipe to make your own at home.

-Coconut oil keeps skin strong and elastic.
+It keeps skin strong and elastic.
 It is an excellent way to heal stretch marks after childbirth.
 For the best results, the expectant mother should massage the oil into the abdomen every day.
 This should be continued after delivery until the marks are completely gone.

 It soothes and speeds the healing of burns, cuts, insect bites and other injuries.

-Coconut oil not only provides immediate relief but often brings lasting improvements as well.
+It not only provides immediate relief but often brings lasting improvements as well.
 People with a variety of skin problems have experienced remarkable results from using coconut oil.

 Many people who have tried it won’t use anything else.